graphcommerce-org/graphcommerce/docs/framework/config.md

 - Adds "dominant_color" attribute swatches to the product list items.
 - Creates a big list items in the product list.

+#### enableGuestCheckoutLogin: boolean

+Enable Guest Checkout Login

+When the guest checkout feature is disabled in Magento, you should add the login method "TOGGLE" to your configuration to enable the toggle login/register flow, which is mandatory.
+The toggle flow also disables the "isEmailAvailable" call to the Magento backend.

+Default is set to IS_EMAIL_AVAILABLE

 #### googleAnalyticsId: string

 See https://support.google.com/analytics/answer/9539598?hl=en